scottish-pl-institute/splv/2024-strathclyde/index.md

 ## Schedule

-All talks will take place on level 3 of the [McCance Building](https://maps.app.goo.gl/dRV3M6xkEbPh69id7).
-(Follow the signs from the building entrance at 16 Richmond street.)
+All talks will take place on level 3 of the [McCance Building](https://maps.app.goo.gl/dRV3M6xkEbPh69id7) (follow the signs from the building entrance at 16 Richmond street).

 <div class="schedule">
  <table>